“We have served the New Zealand construction industry for almost 50 years”

 In the late 1980’s Barry Dixon retired and Mike Sullivan, previously a site engineer with civil construction company Wilkins & Davies, bought into the business.
 In 2004, Bob Haddon retired and the company was renamed D&H Steel Construction Ltd to reflect its ability to do composite structural steel and concrete structures with associate company Clearwater Construction Ltd. In 2008 Wayne Carson was appointed General Manager after some initial involvement some 10 years previously and in 2014 Dean Pouwhare was appointed Operations Manager with overall responsibility for both the workshop and sites.
 In 2021 Wayne Carson became Managing Director and Richard Hine was appointed General Manager.

-Over the past twenty years D&H Steel has grown to tackle larger and more complex projects.
+Over the past 25 years D&H Steel has grown to tackle larger and more complex projects.
 It has strengthened all of its operations equally, including the early adoption of CAD drafting and CNC production technology and developing well structured project management and production processes.
 Shop detailing and steel erection are closely coordinated with designers and constructors, with a ‘can-do’ attitude and the willingness to be flexible according to project requirements.
 The ultimate test is completing challenging projects on time despite ‘time line’ challenges and increases in complexity and scope.
 D&H Steel regularly achieves this while carrying on Bob Haddon’s unqualified commitment to customer service.

 The full history of D&H Steel is chronicled in the book “A League of their Own” commissioned to celebrate the company’s 50th anniversary, click here to view.